gyapeee/homework/README.md

 # Test framework features

-Here are the features of the test framework of the homework
+Here are the features of Selenium, TestNG, Maven and Java based test framework

 ## Parallel test runs with TestNG